Bad Luck (Zach Top song)

 "Bad Luck" is a song by American country music singer Zach Top.
 It was released on October 28, 2022, via Leo33 as the third promotional single from his debut studio album, Cold Beer & Country Music.
 Top co-wrote the song with Carson Chamberlain and Mark Nesler, with Chamberlain also producing.
-It became Top's first song to chart on the Billboard Hot Country Songs chart, reaching the top forty in July 2024, and has been certified gold by the Recording Industry Association of America.
+It became Top's first song to chart on the Billboard Hot Country Songs chart, reaching the top forty in July 2024, and has been certified Platinum by the Recording Industry Association of America and Music Canada.

 A new version of the song featuring bluegrass singer and musician Billy Strings was released on February 28, 2025, as part of their collaborative extended play Me & Billy.

 Background

 Following years of recording as a bluegrass performer, Top pivoted to country music, and in September 2023, it was announced that he was signed as the flagship artist for the newly-formed independent record label Leo33.
 His debut album, Cold Beer & Country Music was announced on January 8, 2024, with "Bad Luck" featuring as the seventh track.
 Top co-wrote all twelve of the album's tracks with producer Carson Chamberlain, with three songs, including "Bad Luck" co-written by the duo along with Mark Nesler.